 If you need more than simple black-and-white copies, stop by the Digital Media Lab in the Library.
 They can help you with color copies, special paper, lamination, poster printing and much more!

 For large or complicated jobs, Print and Mail Services can help you out.
 Visit their website for more information on services offered, or skip right to submitting a job!

 - DEVICES THAT WORK ON OUR NETWORK

 Looking to see if your smart devices will work on Hope College's network?

-Email accounts are provided for current Hope College students only.
-Find out how to transfer your Hope emails, documents, and more to your personal accounts.
+Retiring?
+Graduating?
+Email accounts are provided for current Hope College students and employees only.
+Find out how to transfer your Hope emails, documents, and more to your personal account.

 Communication from CIT will always be signed by an employee's name.
 CIT will never ask for your password to keep your account active or to increase your email storage space.

 CIT is open Monday–Friday,